 How TP and SL can help curb emotional decision-making

 TP and SL orders can counteract the dangers of emotional decision-making.
+If you understand the realities of human trading psychology, you will know that it is normal for human traders to be swayed by emotions.
+That's why you need to work according to a robust trading plan.
 By setting predetermined exit points, both for potential profit and acceptable loss, traders establish a clear framework for their trades, which acts as a barrier against the whims of emotional impulses.
 A TP ensures that profits are secured at a specific target.
 Conversely, an SL provides a safety net, ensuring that in the face of adverse market movements, losses are capped at a level the trader is comfortable with.

 While TP and SL are invaluable tools for traders, they are not perfect.
 A successful trading strategy incorporates these tools while also allowing for flexibility and continuous learning.
 You still need to be able to think on your feet.
 Here are some common errors: